Rok at La Brea Pitch Lake in Trinidad showing natural asphalt surface textures

 The lake covers about 0.40 km2 and is 76 meters deep.
 Even though I haven’t seen many activities during my visit, it is said that approximately 300 tons of material is extracted on a daily basis.
 The surface of the lake looks like a grey tennis court covered with wrinkled structures that remind of an old skin of elephant or rhino.

-It doesn’t smell strong and it is not hot, but when gigging with a stick it wraps around and it starts to flow back to the ground.
+Soft bitumen doesn’t smell strong and it is not hot, but when gigging with a stick it wraps around and it starts to flow back to the ground.

+Pitch Lake is a very peculiar place to visit.
 While walking on the surface I felt like bitumen was alive and softly moving with its hissing and burping sounds.

-Small pools of water form on the surface during the rainy season and apparently the locals bath in the lake.
+Small pools of water form on the surface during the rainy season.
+Apparently, locals even bathe in the lake.
 The movement of the asphalt tends to make strange noises, when people walk on the surface as the pitch heats and cools during the day.
-Soft spots in various sections act like quicksand, so without a guide, the walk could be too dangerous.

-Trinidad and Tobago is famous for spectacular beaches, untouched nature, African heritage, being the happiest place in the Caribbean, the Carnival known as the Greatest Show on Earth.
-It is also the birthplace of steel pan – the national instrument of Trinidad and Tobago, the only acoustic musical instrument to be invented in the 20th century.
+TT is also the birthplace of steel pan – the national instrument of Trinidad and Tobago, the only acoustic musical instrument to be invented in the 20th century.

-Photo Gallery
+Trinidad and Tobago Travel Photo Gallery